wbamberg/idl-reference/docs/nsIPrefBranch.md

 Returns an array of strings representing the child preferences of the
 root of this branch.

-@param aStartingAt The point on the branch at which to start enumerating
-                   the child preferences.
-Pass in "" to enumerate all
-                   preferences referenced by this branch.
-@param aCount      Receives the number of elements in the array.
-@param aChildArray Receives the array of child preferences.

 @note
 This method can be called on either a default or user branch but, in